baileycg/propaganda-detector/propaganda_detector/README.md

 ## Getting the model

-The trained model weights are not stored in git (too large).
-Use one of the options below.
+The weights are founbd in the releases under v2.0

+If you want to recreate the model, you can choose one of the following options

 ### Option A — Download pre-trained model (recommended, ~2 min)